JustinSDK/dotSCAD/README.md

 # dotSCAD 1.2

 > Reduce the burden of 3D modeling in mathematics.
-Based on OpenSCAD 2015.03.
+Require OpenSCAD 2015.03 or laters.

 ![dotSCAD](WhirlingTaiwan.JPG)